 Cluster API: When a DML operation failed due to a uniqueness violation on an

 NDBtable having more than one unique index, it was difficult to determine which constraint caused the failure; it was necessary to obtain an

-NdbError object, then decode
+NdbErrorobject, then decode its

 detailsproperty, which in could lead to memory management issues in application code.

 To help solve this problem, a new API method

 Ndb::getNdbErrorDetail()is added, providing a well-formatted string containing more precise information about the index that caused the unque constraint violation.
 The following additional changes are also made in the NDB API:

 NdbError.detailsis now deprecated in favor of the new method.